hieuimba/Lichess-Spark-DataPipeline/README.md

 5. **Copy Games:** The final dataset is transferred from Azure Data Lake Storage Gen2 to Cosmos DB for efficient retrieval.

 ## Usage
-For replicating this pipeline, ARM templates and Databricks notebooks are provided.
+To replicate this pipeline, ARM templates for Azure resources and Databricks notebooks are provided.
-Please note that additional setups will be required to configure the Databricks workspace, enable Unity Catalog, and ensure that resources can communicate together.
+Please note that additional setups will be required to configure the Databricks workspace, enable Unity Catalog, and ensure that resources can communicate with each other.

-This data pipeline is customized for my Guess the ELO application.
-If you're only interested in converting the compressed chess games into Parquet format, you only need to use the "1-decompress-file" notebook and part of the "2-parse-game" notebook inside the [databricks folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/databricks).
+This data pipeline is customized for my "Guess the ELO" application.
+If you're only interested in converting the compressed chess games into Parquet format, you only need to use the `1-decompress-file` notebook and part of the `2-parse-game` notebook inside the [databricks folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/databricks).